ESG strategy encompasses more than reporting on DE&I statistics or setting a carbon goal.

 Developed and supported by prominent U.S. and global business leaders, the TCFD provides a principles-based framework that enables more effective disclosures over climate-related risks and metrics.

 Value Reporting Foundation (VRF)

 The Sustainability Accounting Standards Board (SASB) and the International Integrated Reporting Council (IIRC) have combined to form the VRF, which focuses on disclosure of sustainability-related topics that inform value creation, preservation, and erosion.
 The U.S.-based SASB provides a practical set of industry-specific disclosure standards and materiality framework, while the U.K.-based IIRC provides a principles-based framework to enable Integrated Reporting Framework.

 Standards, customer expectations, investor concerns – there's a lot to consider as you develop an ESG strategy.

 Implementing sustainable ESG strategies, policies, and practices is not only a vital way to care for our people and planet, but is also an increasingly important factor in how your customers and investors are making their decisions.
 From products to services, people want to do business with companies that are incorporating responsible environmental practices, social strategies, and governance policies.

 Source Global Research, a U.K.-based research firm, conducted a study among U.S.-based senior executives and found that while sustainability might not seem like an immediate need, it’s quickly becoming important to all of your stakeholders.
-When asked what stakeholder-driven factors will drive sustainability investment in their organizations over the next five years, the top three were employee pressure (54%), consumer pressure (50%), and investor/shareholder pressure (37%).
+When asked what stakeholder-driven factors will drive sustainability investment in their organizations over the next five years, the top three included employee pressure (54%), consumer pressure (50%), and investor and shareholder pressure (37%).